pawlmurray/CodeExamples/MAINTAINEYECONTACTExamples/README.txt

 I did almost all of the game design as well as almost all of the coding for the events.

-I've included my favorite piece of code, the one that procedurall generates goats.
+I've included my favorite piece of code, the one that procedurally generates goats.